GregOwen/GregOwen.github.io/_posts/2021-06-08-understanding-derive-clone.md

 The problem is that this requires the macro to inspect the fields of `Foo<B, C>`, figure out which ones are already `Clone`, and only add the type constraint for the other fields.
 Rust's procedural macros don't have access to the Rust compiler, so the macro would have to implement all of the necessary type checking by itself.

 What's worse, this kind of inspection is actually impossible in practice.
-The definition of `Foo<B, C>` might include reference to arbitrary other types, including types defined elsewhere in the crate.
 The input to the macro is just the list of tokens that define `Foo<B, C>`.
-It only gets syntactic information ("the name of the type of this field is `Rc<B>`") rather than semantic information (the definition of the `Rc` type).
+It only gets syntactic information ("the name of the type of this field is `Rc<B>`") rather than semantic information (the definition of the `Rc` type), so the macro would need to do its type checking given only the names of the types being referenced.
+The definition of `Foo<B, C>` might include references to arbitrary other types, including types defined elsewhere in the crate, so there's no way the macro can know how to check if the type implements `Clone` given only its name.

 # Do we have to inspect the fields?

-How much could we optimize while still only manipulating tokens at the syntactic level?
+So we can't check if our fields are guaranteed to implement `Clone`.
+Can we avoid unnecessary type constraints by being a little more clever?
 For example, we could imagine an implementation that adds exactly the type constraints it needs:

 ```rust
 impl<B, C> Clone for Foo<B, C> where Rc<B>: Clone, C: Clone